emicklei/mtx/README.md

     src := str.ToGo()

+then src:

+    // Persons :
+    type Persons struct {
+        Name string // what people call you
+    }
 ## how to transform one model to another

 A pg model (db.Table) first needs to be converted to an Entity model (basic.Entity).